RyanDoesMath/Facebook-Minion-Meme-Generator/README.md

 - Larry the Cucumber, Veggietales.

 # Facebook-Minion-Meme-Generator
+This is easily the worst thing I've ever coded.

 Uses aitextgen and the Python image library to automatically generate Facebook-tier minion memes.

 The ai is nowhere close to speaking comprehensible English.